frankstepanski/node-express-course/week3/readme.md

   - Find a **cute** cat image and create an **images** folder inside the public folder.
 Then putting the cat image in the images folder.

-  - Add the following code to the app.js file (before route definitions):
+  - Add the line of code below to the app.js file (before your route definitions):

   ```
   app.use(express.static("public"))